眾生無邊誓願度

 The Unobserved Dharma Does Not Imply Nonexistence

-Consciousness and the manas are like two individuals.
-When one cannot observe the mental state of the other, it is incorrect to assert that the other lacks a particular mental state, thought, emotion, etc. Making such a claim is flawed.
-Therefore, constrained by afflictions and without having transformed consciousness into wisdom, it is difficult for consciousness to observe the various functions and roles of the manas.
-When such observation is impossible, definitive conclusions about the manas cannot be drawn.
+Consciousness and the manas (mind root) are like two individuals.
+When one cannot observe the psychological state of the other, one cannot arbitrarily claim that the other lacks certain mental states, thoughts, emotions, and so on.
+Making such assertions is flawed.
+Therefore, constrained by afflictions and without the transformation of consciousness into wisdom, it is difficult for consciousness to observe the various functions and roles of the manas.
+When such observation is impossible, one cannot draw definitive conclusions about the manas.

-When the standard for defining a Dharma is unclear, one cannot compare two Dharmas and claim that because A does not conform to B or is inconsistent with B, A must be incorrect.
-Such a judgment is overly abrupt and irrational.
-If B is not necessarily the standard or correct, then A's inconsistency with B does not prove that A is wrong.
+When the standard for defining a Dharma is unclear, one cannot compare two Dharmas and assert that A is wrong simply because it does not conform to B or is inconsistent with B. Such a judgment is too abrupt and irrational.
+Since B is not necessarily the standard or correct, the inconsistency between A and B does not prove that A is wrong.

-When a person possesses superior wisdom, understands both A and B, and knows what the correct standard truly is, they can then judge and determine whether A is indeed correct.
-They can also conclude whether B is correct.
-This is called relying on the Dharma, not on people.
-Conversely, not knowing the ultimate standard of the Dharma, lacking the wisdom to discern whether A and B conform to the standard, and arbitrarily asserting that B is the standard simply because it is widely accepted, thereby concluding that A must be wrong since it doesn't match B—this situation absolutely constitutes relying on people rather than the Dharma.
-It stems from emotional attachment and belongs to the realm of ignorance.
+When a person possesses superior wisdom, understands both A and B, and knows what the correct standard is, they can then judge and conclusively determine whether A is correct.
+They can also definitively judge whether B is correct.
+This is called relying on the Dharma, not on individuals.
+Conversely, not knowing the ultimate standard of the Dharma and lacking the wisdom to discern whether A and B conform to the standard, yet arbitrarily insisting that B is the standard simply because it is widely accepted, and thus concluding that A must be wrong because it does not align with B—such a situation absolutely constitutes relying on individuals rather than the Dharma.
+It stems from a mentality of emotional attachment and belongs to the realm of ignorance.

 ——Master Sheng-Ru's Teachings